Lesson video

 That allows us to find the total momentum of the system before the collision.

-And what we know by the principle of conservation momentum is the total momentum after the collision is going to be exactly the same as it was before the collision.
+And what we know by the principle of conservation of momentum is the total momentum after the collision is going to be exactly the same as it was before the collision.

-And we use that fact to find any missing momentum and that will allow us to calculate the velocity or masses of the objects involved.
+And we use that fact to find any missing momentum, and that will allow us to calculate the velocity or masses of the objects involved.

-So, I've got two objects here.
+So we've got two objects here.

-So, this is my situation before the collision.
+So this is my situation before the collision.

 After the collision, I've got this.

-Object X is as velocity slowed to now 0.
+Object X's velocity has slowed to 0.

-An unknown velocity, I'm gonna call that vY.
+I'm gonna call that vY.

-That doesn't change during the collision.
+Mass doesn't change during the collision.

-So, my question is to find the velocity vY of that second object or stone Y after the collision.
+So my question is to find the velocity, vY, of that second object or stone Y after the collision.

-So, what I do is look at the momentum before the collision and find out the total momentum of the system.
+So what I do is look at the momentum before the collision and find out the total momentum of the system, and I do that by looking at the first object.

-And I calculate the momentum by multiplying those two together and that's 10 kilogramme metres per second.
+That's the only moving part in it, but its mass and its velocity, and I calculate the momentum by multiplying those two together and that's 10 kilogram meters per second.

-The momentum of the first stone, the blue one, X there, I can calculate 'cause I've got its mass and its velocity and that's 2.
+The momentum of the first stone, the blue one, X there, I can calculate 'cause I've got its mass and its velocity, and that's 2.

-0 kilogramme metres per second.
+0 kilogram meters per second.

 And that must mean that the momentum of object Y, stone Y, is the difference in those values.

-So, the final stage then is to try and find the velocity of stone Y.
+So the final stage then is to try and find the velocity of stone Y.

 And I can do that by taking its momentum, which I know is 8.

+0 kilograms.
 And that gives me the velocity of Y of 2.

-0 metres per second.
+0 meters per second.

-So it's multi-stage process, but it allows you to calculate the missing velocity of stone Y there.
+So it's a multi-stage process, but it allows you to calculate the missing velocity of stone Y there.

 I've got two stones sliding and colliding again.

-So, here's the situation beforehand and here's the situation after the collision.
+So here's the situation beforehand and here's the situation after the collision.

-And again, I'm going to calculate the missing velocity and this time, the velocity of stone X.
+And again, I'm going to calculate the missing velocity, and this time the velocity of stone X.

-And I put brackets around each objects momentum to make it easy to see which mass goes with which velocity.
+I'm being very careful here and I put brackets around each object's momentum to make it easy to see which mass goes with which velocity.

-And I'm gonna add that to the momentum of the second stone.
+5 meters per second, and I'm gonna add that to the momentum of the second stone.

 I need to take into account that direction.